Raphael Semmes

 Raphael Semmes (/sɪmz/ SIMZ; September 27, 1809 – August 30, 1877) was an officer in the Confederate Navy during the American Civil War.
-Until then, he had been a serving officer in the US Navy from 1826 to 1860.
+He had served as an officer in the United States Navy from 1826 to 1860.

 During the American Civil War, Semmes was captain of the cruiser CSS Alabama, the most successful commerce raider in maritime history, taking 65 prizes.
-Late in the war, he was promoted to rear admiral and also acted briefly as a brigadier general in the Confederate States Army.
-His appointment or arrangement to act as a temporary brigadier general from April 5 to April 26, 1865, was never submitted to or officially confirmed by the Confederate Senate.
+Late in the war, he was promoted to rear admiral.
+He also acted as a brigadier general in the Confederate States Army from April 5 to April 26, 1865, although this appointment was never submitted to or officially confirmed by the Confederate Senate.

 Early life and education

-Semmes was born in Charles County, Maryland, on Tayloe's Neck, a cousin of future Confederate general Paul Jones Semmes and of future Union Navy Captain Alexander Alderman Semmes.
+Semmes was born in Charles County, Maryland, on Tayloe's Neck.
+He was a cousin of future Confederate general Paul Jones Semmes and of future Union Navy Captain Alexander Alderman Semmes.